anicca048/Kebab/Readme.md

 			Number (#), this is the number of the connection in order of first observed packet.

+			GeoIP info (Geo Info), this is the country ISO and State / Region ISO codes for the RemoteAddress field.
+If the geo data is not found for a given IP than there will be two dashes "--" instead.

 			Protocol (Type), this is the L4 protcol (TCP or UDP in our case) of the connection.